Market

 The rapid growth of the immunotherapy market can be attributed to three primary factors:

-• Increasing patient and physician interest newly invented advanced treatments
+• Increasing patient and physician interest in newly invented advanced treatments

 The two biggest immunotherapy drugs – Keytruda from Merck (NYSE: MRK) and Opdivo from Bristol-Myers Squibb (NYSE: BMY) – started out as niche products for incurable lung cancer and gradually expanded into blockbuster drugs with multiple cancer indications.
 Their robust sales are strong testaments to the science and market potential of immunotherapy – using the body’s immune system to fight cancer.